piperid/data-cleaning/README.md

 - [README.md](https://github.com/piperid/data-cleaning/blob/master/README.md)
 - [CodeBook.md](https://github.com/piperid/data-cleaning/blob/master/CodeBook.md)

-Using "data.table" and "dplyr" packages, the R script, "run_analysis.R", does:
+Using 'data.table' and 'dplyr' packages, the R script, 'run_analysis.R', does:

 1. merge the training and the test sets to create one data set.
 2. extract only the measurements on the mean and standard deviation for each measurement.